grafana/agent/docs/sources/static/configuration/scraping-service.md

 container with the `grafana/agentctl` image.
 Tanka configurations that utilize `grafana/agentctl` and sync a set of configurations to the API are planned for the future.

+## Debug Ring endpoint

+The `/debug/ring` endpoint is a useful tool to troubleshoot issues with the scraping service in Scraping Service Mode.
+It provides information about the Distributed Hash Ring and the current distribution of configurations among Agents in the cluster.

+This endpoint can be accessed by making an HTTP request to the Agent's API server.

+Information returned by the `/debug/ring` endpoint includes:

+- The list of Agents in the cluster along with their respective tokens used for sharding.
+- The list of configuration files stored in the KV store and their associated hash values used for lookup in the ring.
+- For each configuration file, it shows the Agent responsible for scraping it based on the token closest to the configuration file's hash.
+- The instance ID is also included in the information returned by the `/debug/ring` endpoint.
+- The instance ID is a unique identifier assigned to each instance of the Agent running in the cluster.

+## Instance ID Generation

+The instance ID is a unique identifier assigned to each running instance of the Agent within the cluster.
+The exact details of the instance ID generation might be specific to the implementation of the Grafana Agent, and without further information, it's difficult to determine the exact method used for generating the instance ID.